imLinguin/imMusic/README.md

 `npm start` is launching a bot.

 ## Contributing
-Go ahead and create a pulk request.
+Go ahead and create a pull request.